Green lentils are so good!

-Yes, of course, kiddos were hungry after a whole hour and a half of maths and science workings ? and almost an hour of trampolining.
-They were trully starving and asked for a hearty meal.
+Yes, of course, kiddos were hungry after a whole hour and a half of maths and science workings, and almost an hour of trampolining.
+They were truly starving and asked for a nice, yet quick, hearty meal.

-The nutty taste of the lentil with the creaminess and awesomeness of the soft pan cooked egg it’s a wonderful combo not to mention about the fresh peppery salad mix which was quite a mix and gave the dish such a powerful stand out taste as well as looks ?.
+The nutty taste of the brown and the green lentils with the creaminess and awesomeness of the soft pan-cooked egg it’s a wonderful combo not to mention about the fresh peppery salad mix which was quite a mix and gave the dish such a powerful stand out taste as well as looks ?.

 I personally love colourful food and try to always combine as many colours that the rainbow has as possible in one plate if possible ?.

-In the end, I was quite pleased for not complicating it.
-Its simplicity was awesome as you could taste all the ingredients individually which really blended together beautifully.
+In the end, I was quite pleased about not complicating it.
+The simplicity of this green lentils salad dish was awesome.
+You can taste all the ingredients individually at the same time they really blend in together beautifully.

 It did come out a real treat that not only us but the kids hugely enjoyed and ate all to the very last lentil grain.

-Here it comes the recipe of this very pleasing dish 😉
+Here it comes the recipe of this very pleasing lentils and mushrooms salad dish 😉

 Brown and green lentils with portobello mushrooms, wasabi rocket and watercress hearty salad